privacyguides/privacyguides.org/docs/encryption.md

 - You must have partitions formatted with a [GUID Partition Table](https://en.wikipedia.org/wiki/GUID_Partition_Table).
 - You must have a TPM (v1.2, 2.0+) and it must be enabled.
-- You may need to [disable the non-Bitlocker "Device encryption" functionality](https://discuss.privacyguides.net/t/enabling-bitlocker-on-the-windows-11-home-edition/13303/5) if it is enabled.
+- You may need to [disable the non-BitLocker "Device encryption" functionality](https://discuss.privacyguides.net/t/enabling-bitlocker-on-the-windows-11-home-edition/13303/5) if it is enabled.
 - This guide assumes your computer has a typical disk configuration.
 If you have a non-standard configuration, such as a dual-boot setup, you may want to avoid this workaround.
 If your computer has multiple drives, you will need to take a few extra steps to determine the correct drive letter, because it is **not** necessarily the same between when your operating system is booted and while in the recovery environment (see step 3 below).
 <details class="info" markdown>